WGLab/AmpBinner/README.md

 ## <a name="Installation"></a>Installation

 AmpBinner calls `minimap2` to do sequence alignment.
-If you don't have `minimap2` in you system, you can install it following the instructions [here](https://github.com/lh3/minimap2#install).
+If you don't have `minimap2` in your system, you can install it following the instructions [here](https://github.com/lh3/minimap2#install).
 If you are using Linux, you can acquire precompiled binaries using the following commands:

 ```